 The program makes payments when the margin between the U.S. all-milk price and the national average feed costs falls below the level of coverage chosen by the producer for any one of six consecutive two-month periods during the year.
 The two-month periods are January-February, March-April, May-June, July-August, September-October, and November-December.
 Above the basic, \$4 margin level, supplemental coverage is available in 50-cent increments, up to \$8 per hundredweight.
 The program pays on one-sixth - or two months' worth - of a producer's annual production history, multiplied by the percentage of supplemental coverage chosen, from 25 percent up to 90 percent, plus the remaining coverage provided under the basic \$4 level.
-For example, a producer electing to purchase \$8 coverage on 25 percent of the production history would be eligible for program payments on 65 percent of the production history at the \$4 coverage option plus 25 percent of the production history at the \$8 coverage option (total protection at \$4 equals 90 percent).
+For example, a producer electing to purchase \$8 coverage on 25 percent of the production history at the \$4 coverage option plus 25 percent of the production history at the \$8 coverage option (total protection at \$4 equals 90 percent).